SteezieJ/SIGNSlate/README.md

 ### Non-Manual Features explained
-NMF refer to expression excluding hands such movement in the body, eyebrows, eyes ,head tilts, rolls, shakes and nods and facial expressions.
+NMF refers valuable body language, excluding the hands.
+This includes movement in the body, eyebrows, eyes, head tilts, rolls, shakes and nods and facial expressions.
 Each of these features can have a profound effect on the meaning of a sign either by adding emphasis, elaborating the meaning or even completely changing the meaning.
 Facial markers for CHA and OO as in the image indicate if an object is small or large when accompanying a noun.
 Similarly, if furrowed eyebrows or raised eyebrows it can implicate a question marker, changing the meaning of the sentence.
 In this case an expression approach used by using a surprised or angry expression.

 ![NMF](images/cha.png)